Statistical exploration of the Manifold Hypothesis: Methodology

 In configurations 3 and 4, there is isometry between $\mathcal{M}$ and $\mathcal{Z}$.
-As a result, we can aim to recover the geodesic distances between $Z_1, \ldots, Z_n$, along $\mathcal{Z}$, as estimated geodesic distances between $p^{-1/2} \zeta_{1}, \ldots,p^{-1/2} \zeta_{n}$, along $\mathcal{M}$.
-The method in Section~\ref{subsec:Nonlinear-dimension-reduction} yields infinite distances when the $k$-nearest neighbour graph isn't connected.
+As a result, we can aim to recover the path lengths in $\Zc$ amongst $Z_1, \ldots, Z_n$ from $p^{-1/2} \zeta_{1}, \ldots,p^{-1/2} \zeta_{n}$ -- see section \ref{subsec:nn_graph} for details.
+This method yields infinite distances when the $k$-nearest neighbour graph isn't connected.
 Dealing with this issue in a systematic way is awkward, and we settled on the following solution.
 Picking $\epsilon$ as the $5\%$ quantile of the $\mathbb{R}^2$ Euclidean distance matrix between the $Z_i$, we place an edge between any pair of points within distance $\epsilon$, weighted by Euclidean distance, and approximate the geodesic distance between two points as the corresponding weighted graph distance.
 Any infinite distance remaining is replaced with the original Euclidean distance.
 The blue line in figures~\ref{fig:dimension_selection}d)3-4 shows the entrywise mean square error between the estimated geodesic distance matrices of $Z_1, \ldots, Z_n$ and $p^{-1/2} \zeta_{1}, \ldots,p^{-1/2} \zeta_{n}$, for different choices of $r$.
 The optimum roughly coincides with the dimensions selected by the ladle and Wasserstein methods.

-Because of the isometric relationship between $\mathcal{M}$ and $\mathcal{Z}$ in configurations 3 and 4, we might also hope that the persistence diagrams of their Rips filtrations would be similar, although even asymptotically we should not expect an exact match.
+Because of the isometric relationship between $\mathcal{M}$ and $\mathcal{Z}$ in configurations 3 and 4, we might also hope that the persistence diagrams of their Rips filtrations would be similar.
 The red line in figures~\ref{fig:dimension_selection}d)3-4 shows the bottleneck distance between the persistence diagrams of the Rips filtrations of $Z_1, \ldots, Z_n$ and $p^{-1/2} \zeta_{1}, \ldots,p^{-1/2} \zeta_{n}$, as implemented in the R package `TDA', for different choices of $r$.
 In this metric, the optimal dimension (lowest bottleneck distance) is lower than that suggested by the ladle and Wasserstein methods, but we do not know to what extent this should be expected in general.
 The scales of the log-Wasserstein error, geodesic distance error, and bottleneck distance are not comparable and in figures~\ref{fig:dimension_selection}d) we have recentered and rescaled the curves to make their maxima and minima agree.